 As people are different in terms of their personality traits, understanding those differences could help in explaining human information behavior and by doing so design better and more adaptive information systems.
 But at the same time, it is important to understand that different context, situations, environment and social ties could result in different information behavior without dependence on personality traits.
 To understand processes between the user, the environment and the information system, understanding that there are two parallel processes going on (Alpha factor Stability and the Beta factor Plasticity) could help.
-In terms of music related information behavior knowing how much a user is open to interaction with new stimuli (or to the new music and related information systems that will support user music information needs.
+In terms of music related information behavior knowing how much a user is open to interaction with new stimuli (or to the new music and related information resources) could help to understand behavior of the user but also to design recommendation systems that will support user music information needs.
 To do so logs collected from the interaction of the user and computer could be of great help.